Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Behavior-Based Shape Formation

-According to the control law designed as (\ref{control_s1_1}) and (\ref{control_s1_2}), one can see that each robot either makes circular localization-enhancing motion or stops during the shape localization agreement stage.
-As a result, the collision avoidance between robots can be easily guaranteed by adjusting the initial distance between the two neighboring robots.
+According to the control law designed as (\ref{control_s1_1}) and (\ref{control_s1_2}), one can see that each robot either performs circular localization-enhancing motion or stops during the shape localization agreement stage.
+As a result, the collision avoidance between robots can be achieved if the initial distance $d_{ij}(t_{0})$ between them satisfies $d_{ij}(t_{0}) > 2(r_{i} + r_{j})$.
 During the shape formation stage, the collision avoidance between robots can be achieved by the neighbor-interacting command $v_{i}^{\mathrm{int}}$ in (\ref{control_s3_1}) and (\ref{control_s3_2}).
-The design of the four control commands are as follows.
+The four control commands are designed as follows.